nawab312/Monitoring-and-Observability/Introduction_To_Prometheus.md

 Prometheus is an open-source systems monitoring and alerting toolkit.
 It is known for its robust data model, powerful query language (PromQL), and the ability to generate alerts based on the collected time-series data.
 It can be configured and set up on both bare-metal servers and container environments like Kubernetes.

+*Prometheus is pull-based.
+Prometheus does not wait for applications to send metrics.
+Prometheus periodically scrapes metrics.
+Targets expose metrics on an HTTP endpoint (usually `/metrics`)*

 **Prometheus Web UI** allows users to explore the collected metrics data, run ad-hoc PromQL queries, and visualize the results directly within Prometheus.
 **Grafana** is a powerful dashboard and visualization tool that integrates with Prometheus to provide rich, customizable visualizations of the metrics data.